 The state of Montana enacted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) effective June 30, 2009.
 UPMIFA establishes law for the management and investment of donor-restricted endowment funds.
 Donor-restricted endowment funds are subject to a time restriction imposed by UPMIFA until amounts are appropriated for expenditure by the Foundation.
 In addition, most donor restricted endowment funds are subject to restrictions on the use of the appropriated amounts.
-Note 12 describes the purposes for which donorrestricted endowments may be used.
-Donor-restricted endowment funds are classified as net assets with donor restrictions.
+Note 12 describes the purposes for which donor-restricted endowment funds are classified as net assets with donor restrictions.